-Despite the forex market being the largest financial market in the world, it remains largely unregulated.
+Despite the forex market is the largest financial market in the world, it remains largely unregulated.

 There is no international organization or global agency that monitors and oversees the currency trading occurring all over the world in the interbank.Due to the unregulated nature of the spot FX market, this opens up the opportunity for forex scams and frauds.

 While there is no international organization to protect forex traders like there is S.H.I.E.L.D. to protect the world, there are countries that monitor and oversee forex trading activity, including forex brokers, that occur within their borders.If you are trading forex in the United States, there are two major regulatory agencies that you should be aware of.

 Commodities Futures Trade Commission (CFTC)

 In the United States, we like to call the CFTC… Big Brother.

 This agency was developed in 1974 to protect individuals in futures and commodities trading.

 Since futures include the currency market, the CFTC “naturally” protects forex traders as well.